The Great War SLV display

 The diaries, letters, realia, maps, posters and postcards offer a unique insight into the lives and experiences of Sister Alice Kitchen, Private Alfred Love, Private Victor Laidlaw and Midshipman Richard Stanley Veale.

-The research has also informed the production of a series of 4 short digital films that bring to life the poignant stories of nursing sister Alice Kitchen, First Lieutenant Eric Chinner, Sergeant George Auchterlonie and Lance Corporal Percy Langford.
+The research has also informed the production of a series of four short digital films that bring to life the poignant stories of nursing sister Alice Kitchen, First Lieutenant Eric Chinner, Sergeant George Auchterlonie and Lance Corporal Percy Langford.